 There are few cities in the world which can claim to have seen as much history as London.
 From plague, fire and war to buildings which have been stood through much of it, including the Houses of Parliament, St Paul's Cathedral and the Tower of London, there are historically vital sights and stories around every corner.

-4. Improve your English quickly
+4. You can improve your English quickly

 Studying in London and immersing yourself in the area and its local people is the best way for you to improve every day English away from your study.
 Once here a short period, you will soon see the language of English from an entirely different perspective.